KrunalLathiya/playground-oT5JBClS/markdowns/welcome.md

 4. Registers listeners via subscribe(listener);
 5. It handles unregistering of listeners via the function returned by subscribe(listener)

-<p>t is important to note that you will only have a single store in a Redux application.
-If you want to split your data handling logic, you will use reducer composition instead of many stores.</p>
+<b>t is important to note that you will only have a single store in a Redux application.
+If you want to split your data handling logic, you will use reducer composition instead of many stores.</b>

 ```javascript
 import { createStore } from 'redux'